HISPlayer/MetaSpatial-SDK/hisplayer-apis.md

 * **public final long getVideoDuration(int playerId)**: Returns the total duration of the video stream in milliseconds.

+* **public final Pair<long, long> getSeekableRange(int playerId)**: Returns the seekable range of the video stream in milliseconds.
+Return's first value is minimum seekable value and second is maximum seekable value.

 * **public final float getVolume(int playerId)**: Returns the audio volume of the video stream.

 * **public final void setVolume(int playerId, float volume)**: Sets the playback volume for the specified stream.